pyeve/eve.blog/content/sqlalchemy.branch.rst

 :category: develop
 :author: Nicola Iarocci

-There is currently an ongoing effort to develop a SQLAlchemy data layer for Eve.
-This is interesting because it will allow to use a wide range of SQL databases (PostgreSQL, MySQL, Oracle, etc.) to be used as storage backends for Eve-powered REST APIs.
-Until now, only MongoDB has been supported.
+There is an ongoing effort to develop a SQLAlchemy data layer for Eve.
+This is interesting because it will allow the use of a wide range of SQL databases (PostgreSQL, MySQL, Oracle, etc.) as storage backends for Eve-powered REST APIs.
+As you probably now, until now only MongoDB has been supported.

 The current early prototype resides in its own `sqlalchemy branch`_.
 We are in the early stages of development and contributors are invited to join the ranks.
-There is a lot of room for improvement at all levels: features, tests, documentation you name it.
+There is a lot of room for improvement at all levels: features, tests, documentation, you name it.

-If you want to lend a hand please come visit us on IRC_ so we can better coordinate efforts.
-Jezier has been working on the SQL features while beatpanic has been playing around with the test suite.
-Get in touch with them or with me (I’m iaro on IRC).
-If IRC is not your cup of tea feel free to open a ticket_, to `email me`_ or directly submit a pull requests, just make sure it is against the sqlalchemy branch.
+If you want to lend a hand please come visit us on IRC_ so we can better coordinate efforts. **Jezier** has been working on the SQL features while **beatpanic** has been playing around with the test suite.
+Get in touch with them or with me (I’m **iaro** on IRC).
+If IRC is not your cup of tea feel free to open a ticket_, `email me`_ or submit a pull requests: just make sure it is against the sqlalchemy branch.

 .. _`sqlalchemy branch`: https://github.com/nicolaiarocci/eve/tree/sqlalchemy
 .. _IRC: irc://irc.freenode.net/evehq